Search

 Taking a look at a branch of my husband’s family tree, I had previously noted the death of a 30-year-old man, Private 17400 William J. Horton, of the Gloucestershire Regiment, at Loos, France, on 25 September 1915.
 He left a … Continue reading

-Posted in family history, History
+Posted in History, family history

 Leave a comment